 Figure 4.
 Mutual information compilations (a) and identification of characteristic filter activations (b-d) of network layer four from the hOc1 CNN.
 The two left images in (a) show the region of interest on the validation section (section 1021) in which the filter activations are visualized.
 Images on the right show two compilations of filter activations containing the lowest (upper right) and highest (bottom right) mutual information compared to reference filter activations (central images) across all network layers. (b-d) illustrate compilations of highest mutual information compared to different reference filter activations (central images). (b) contains two compilations with no characteristic filter activation in the middle since the criterion for similar appearance is not met. (c) contains two compilations with characteristic filter activations with all criteria met.
-Green asterisks mark similar appearing filter activations. (d) contains compilations that appear similar to the reference but do not meet the criterion of at least three filter activations from the same network layer (green asterisks).
+Green asterisks mark similar-appearing filter activations. (d) contains from the same network layer (green asterisks).
 Most similar-appearing filter activations belong to other network layers (red asterisks).

 When a characteristic filter activation fit into one of the three categories, it was identified to be cytoarchitectonically relevant and labelled a first, second or third level filter activation.
 The identification was performed by a neuroanatomical expert, who compared the characteristic filter activation to the three categories of traditional cytoarchitectonic features.
 Superimpositions of characteristic filter activations on the validation section enabled the identification of cytoarchitectonically relevant features among them.
-The size of the validation section alone constituted 15.1 Gigabyte with pixel dimensions of $94,321 \times 80,326$ (8-bit greyscale).
-To enable an analysis of such large datasets, we used the MicroDraw software6, due to its capability of displaying the superimpositions on large image data.
+The size of the validation section alone constituted 15.1 Gigabyte with pixel dimensions of 94,321 \times 80,326 (8-bit greyscale).
+To enable an analysis of such large datasets, we used the MicroDraw software66, due to its capability of displaying the superimpositions on large image data.

 Comparison of feature visualizations to the GLI profile approach.
-First, second and third level filter activations were compared to cytoarchitectonic features as revealed by the GLI profile approach.^{19,2023}.
-The analysis included comparisons to cellular and laminar features reflected by the GLI profile approach, as well as analysis included comparisons to centuar and failing reactive freeced by the Comparing first level filter activations to cell-related structures in a GLI image of the validation section.
+First, second and third level filter activations were compared to cytoarchitectonic features as revealed by the GLI profile approach.^{15,202}.
+The analysis included comparisons to cellular and laminar features reflected by the GLI profile approach, as well as mapping results of the border detection.
+The former was achieved by comparing first level filter activations to cell-related structures in a GLI image of the validation section.
 A comparison of second level filter activations to mean GLI profile shapes was used for a comparison of laminar features.
 Profile shapes were calculated from 25 profiles of the GLI image of the validation section.
-Locations of borders on the validation section detected by the GLI profile approach constituted a reference for comparing third level filter activations.
+Locations of borders on the validation section detected by the GLI profile approach detected by the GLI profile approach as well as mapping first level filter activations to mean GLI profile space of the calculated from 25 profiles of the GLI image of the validation section of borders on the validation section detected by the GLI profile approach constituted a reference for comparing third level filter activations.